zopefoundation/z3c.sampledata/src/z3c/sampledata/README.txt

 Generators
 ----------

-A generator generates a setup.
+A generator generates sample data.

   >>> from zope import interface
   >>> from zope import component